Updated on 2026-05-26 GMT+08:00

 IPv4 Service CIDR Block/IPv6 Service CIDR Block

 Each Service in a cluster has its own IP address.
 When creating a CCE cluster, you can specify the Service address range (Service CIDR block).
 The Service CIDR block cannot overlap with the subnet or the container CIDR block.
-The Service CIDR block can be used only within a cluster.
+The Service CIDR block can be used only within the cluster.

 Service Port Range